Go to the Students section

 It is recycled or landfilled.

-Separate food waste collection points are available in catering facilities at Gipsy Lane, Wheatley, Marston Road, Harcourt Hill, Westminster Halls and Lady Spenser Hall
+Separate food waste collection points are available in catering facilities at Gipsy Lane, Wheatley, Marston Road, Harcourt Hill, Westminster Halls, Lady Spenser Hall, and Clive Booth Student Village.

 In all other areas only dispose of food in landfill bins.
 Food in mixed recycling bins will contaminate the recycling and may result in the whole bag being sent to landfill.